 This video shows you how to log in and navigate the Learner Work Transfer portal:

 You will not be able to see your requested A level History sample on the LWT portal until mid-April.

 When you log in to the LWT portal you will see a choice of Standards Verification (BTEC) and Examination/Moderation (GCSE and A levels).
 A level History coursework is internally assessed so you need to select 'Examination/Moderation' then ‘Moderation’.

-When you are prompted to select an exam series you should select 'June 2022' for A level History.
+If you are prompted to select an exam series you should select 'June 2023' for A level History.

 If you are unable to use the LWT portal once logged in to Edexcel Online please make sure that a) your Edexcel Online account is linked to your centre and b) you have ‘basic access’ selected in your Edexcel Online profile – your exams officer can help you with this.

 If you are unable to see the LWT portal in the left-hand menu when logged in to Edexcel Online please make sure you don't have a qualification selected (such as GCE) in the top menu option.

 It is also possible to use zip files however these should not be used unless you have a file type that is not supported.
 You should not attempt to zip files together - upload files individually when submitting via LWT.

 When you create a file for each sampled student then each file should use the following naming convention:

 [centre #]_[candidate number #]_[surname]_[first letter of first name]